InertialMicrocavitationRheometry/IMR_nonspherical_dynamics/README.md

 ---

-## License

-`IMR_nonspherical_dynamics` is released under the GNU General Public License v3.0 unless otherwise specified in the repository.

-See `LICENSE` for details.

----

 ## Acknowledgments

 This work builds on the broader Inertial Microcavitation Rheometry framework developed by researchers at Brown University, the University of Michigan, the University of Wisconsin-Madison, Georgia Tech, and collaborators.